Verify your organization’s email domain in Admin Center

 - Select one of the three available options to verify your domain:

-- HTML file upload (immediate): You’ll need access to your website’s root folder.
+- HTML file upload (immediate): You’ll need admin access to your website’s root folder.

 - DNS TXT record (up to 72 hours): You’ll need to sign into your domain name provider.